ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

 It's specified that multiplicity annotated non-variable pattern bindings are never generalised (see `Non-variable linear patterns are monomorphic`_).
 This section elaborates why it's problematic to generalise such bindings.
-It wouldn't be unsound, to the best of my knowledge, to allow generalised linear pattern, this restrictions follows, instead, from the necessary limitations of the type-checker, as well as the choice of intermediate language (an untyped intermediate language would let us paper over this issue, I believe).
+It wouldn't be unsound, to the best of Arnaud's knowledge, to allow generalised linear patterns.
+This restriction follows, instead, from the necessary limitations of the type-checker, as well as the choice of intermediate language (an untyped intermediate language would let us paper over this issue, I believe).